-Module Number Module Name Responsible Lecturer CMS-LM-TEA Logical Modeling Teamproject Prof. Dr. Markus Krötzsch markus.kroetzsch@tu-dresden.de Qualification Objectives The students are able to work on a complex research-relevant project that requires competences from several areas of Logical Modelling.
-The students are able to solve a larger, typically interdisciplinary tasks in a group of 2 - 4 persons from the field of Logical Modelling.
-The students are proficient in literature research and the use of scientific information sources.
-They have in-depth professional competence as well as extensive methodological and social skills in project management and team work.
-Content The content of the module is the interdisciplinary application and communication of a working topic from the fields of logical modelling and algorithmic processing, as well as analysis of corresponding models.
-Teaching and Learning Methods Research project amounting to 8 lecture hours per week plus independent study.
-Prerequisite for Participation No previous specialist knowledge is required.
-Usability Besides CMS-LM-ADV, this module is one of two elective modules for students of the track Logical Modelling in the second semester of the Master degree programme Computational Modelling and Simulation.
-Requirement for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a group project report jointly written by the team in 70 hours and an oral presentation in English of 30 minutes.
-Credit Points and Grades 10 credit points can be earned by completing this module.
-The module grade is the unweighted average of the graded work.
-Frequency of the Module The module is offered in each summer semester.
-Workload The workload is 300 hours in total.
-Duration of the Module The module takes one semester to complete.
+Module Name Applied Artificial Intelligence Teamproject Module Number CMS-AAI-TEA Responsible Lecturer Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students are able to work on a complex research-related project that requires skills from several areas of applied artificial intelligence.
+Students are able to solve a larger, typically interdisciplinary task from the field of applied artificial intelligence in a group of 2 to 4 people.
+Students are proficient in literature research and the use of scientific information sources.
+They have in- depth specialist skills as well as extensive methodological and social skills in relation to project management and teamwork.
+Contents The content of the module is the interdisciplinary processing, application and communication of a topic of the student's choice from the fields of machine learning, machine learning hardware, computer vision, computer vision optics and electronics, image processing in medicine, robotics, robotics in medicine, hardware- software co-design, symbolic, logic-based and explainable artificial intelligence, data science, databases or high-performance computing.
+Teaching and Learning Methods The module includes a research project amounting to 8 lecture hours per week plus independent study.
+Prerequisites for Participation No previous knowledge is required.
+Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
+Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+The module examination consists of a project report of 70 hours and an oral presentation of 30 minutes, Credit Points and Grades This module allows for the earning of 10 credit points.
+The module grade corresponds to the grade of the examination performance.
+The module grade results from the unweighted average of the graded work.
+Frequency of the Module The module is offered every summer semester.
+Workload The workload is a total of 300 hours.
+Duration of the Module The module takes one semester.